 Just because a person was arrested for an accusation of domestic violence does not mean that he or she is guilty.
 The accused has rights and remedies.

-An experienced criminal defense lawyer like Mr. Pflaum makes a difference in the outcome of a domestic violence prosecution.
+An experienced domestic violence lawyer like Mr. Pflaum makes a difference in the outcome of a domestic violence prosecution.

-HOW THE DOMESTIC VIOLENCE LAWYER HELPS HIS CLIENT
+HOW THE DOMESTIC VIOLENCE LAWYER REPRESENTS HIS CLIENT

 The most common accusations related to domestic violence are as follows.